chilts/awssum/README.md

 This is pretty easy to do but annoying to have to find and extract the information you really want. node-awssum comes with some example libraries. :)

+Example 2.
+Saving some attributes for AWS SimpleDB.

+...

 # What is 'node-awssum' for?